 A prosthodontist is a dental specialist who has successfully completed an accredited advanced educational program in prosthodontics.

 Prosthodontists are highly skilled individuals that hold a specialty designation from a provincial dental regulatory body.
-They will have 2 to 3 years of additional training in clinical restorative procedures beyond a general dental degree.
+They will have 2 to 3 years of additional training in clinical restorative dental procedures beyond a general dental degree.

 A prosthodontist is an expert in diagnosing dental issues, planning treatments and preventing further dental issues.
 Think of a prosthodontist as an 'oral architect'.
 They develop treatment plans and ensure treatment sequences are synchronized between medical and dental specialists, as well as general dentists to provide the most comprehensive patient care.
 With a prosthodontist's services, your natural teeth are restored, and missing teeth or tissues are replaced with artificial substitutes.